joist-engineering/force/README.md

 ##### Variable interpolation

-If required, you can use the string interpolation feature of `force` to dynamically modify your metadata when running `force import` according to a set of variables you can specify.
+If required, you can use the string interpolation feature of `force` to dynamically modify your metadata when running `force import` according to a set of variables you can specify, under the `vars` key.
 This can be handy for working around restrictions of Salesforce metadata that by design must refer to a given instance-specific piece of data (say, a user ID), or perhaps a remote endpoint.
 Which interpolation to apply is discriminated by the hostname of the instance.
+To achieve dynamically computed values, you may instead specify an object for the variable rather than a raw string, containing a `exec` key with an object containing a command (as a list of the command itself and its parameters) to be executed from which the stdout output will be used as the replacement text.

 Example `environments.json` where a Salesforce project is integrating with a hypothetical app running on Heroku: